wso2/docs-choreo-dev/process.md

       |- stage
 ```
 ### prod
-The `prod` branch has the `base`, which will be synched as required with a tag of the `master branch`.
+The `prod` branch has the `base`, which will be synced as required with a tag of the `master branch`.
 i.e. The `base` in `prod` will generally be in sync with a tag of the master's `base`.
 The `prod` overlay contains the ConfigMap generators/configs as well as the secrets relevant to the prod cluster.
 In addition,
 the image names and tags are also specified here.
 The image tags should *NEVER* be `latest` and only proper release tags